CPHS/OPHS Glossary of Terms

 Medical Device:

-in vitro reagent, or other similar or related article, including
+vitro reagent, or other similar or related article, including a component

 - Recognized in the official National Formulary, or the United States Pharmacopoeia, or any supplement to them;